 The FLSA defines overtime as hours worked beyond 40 work hours (excluding leave time) in the established workweek.
-Additionally, the MOU requires overtime for hours worked in excess of the number of hours in a represented employee's established workday schedule.

-Overtime is paid at 1.5 times the employee's regular pay rate.
+Overtime is paid at 1.5 times the employee's regular rate of pay which includes their base pay rate and applicable special pay rates such as shift differential, stand-by, flex dollars, cash in lieu, and OIC.
 Overtime can be taken as cash added to the employee's bi-weekly paycheck or taken as compensatory time, which is added to their compensatory time leave bank, at the employee's discretion.
 An employee who opts to receive compensatory time in lieu of overtime pay must have either 1) a predesignation on file, or 2) notified their supervisor of intent to receive compensatory time in lieu of overtime pay prior to accepting overtime work.
 Employees cannot accrue more than 40 hours of compensatory time.
 If an employee's comp time accrual reaches this limit, they will be paid cash for overtime worked until their compensatory time balance drops below the 40-hour cap.